This content is provided by Chambers. Learn more about our methodology

 Guy Vassall-Adams QC

-Media and information law specialist who took silk in 2016.
-He has a strong track record of success in high-profile media claims involving press intrusion and defamation.
+Media and information law specialist who has a strong track record of success in high-profile media claims involving press intrusion and defamation.

 Hugh Tomlinson QC